Dense fog advisory affecting Georgia until Saturday morning

 No parking options:

-If no parking area is available, pull your vehicle as far to the roadside as possible.
-Once stationary, turn off all lights except the hazard flashers, engage the emergency brake, and release the brake pedal to ensure your tail lights are not illuminated, reducing the risk of other drivers colliding with your stationary vehicle.
+If no designated parking area is available, pull your vehicle as far off the road as possible.
+Once stationary, deactivate all lights except the hazard flashers, engage the emergency brake, and release the brake pedal to ensure your tail lights remain unlit, minimizing the chance of other drivers colliding with your stationary vehicle.

 By adhering to these NWS recommendations, you can navigate foggy conditions more safely, reducing the risk of accidents and ensuring your well-being.